smdesai/iOS-Hierarchy-Viewer/README.md

 Installation
 ====================

-+ download newest version of library avaiable here: [Lib]
++ download the statiic library and header file from here: [Lib]
-+ add these files to your project (drag&drop into xCode project)
++ add these files to your project (drag&drop into into your Xcode project)
 + make sure that you have added “-ObjC -all_load” to “other linker flags” (click at project root element, select “Build settings” tab, search for “other linker flags”)
-+ if you already have JSONKit.m file in your project, please remove it because of linker conflict
++ if you already have JSONKit.m in your project, please remove it to avoid linker conflicts
-+ launch hierarchy viewer in your code by calling [iOSHierarchyViewer start];.
++ launch Hierarchy Viewer in your code by calling [iOSHierarchyViewer start];.
 The best place for it is AppDelegate::applicationDidBecomeActive callback
-+ find or get from logs device/simulator ip address and go to ‘http://[ip_address]:9449′ address (Chrome/Firefox only)
++ find or get from the logs device/simulator IP address and go to ‘http://[ip_address]:9449′ address.
+Simulator IP address is 127.0.0.1

 ```objc
 - (void)applicationDidBecomeActive:(UIApplication *)application